Stocks Retreat After Dow Crosses 26000 Milestone

 Continue Reading Below

-The Dow Jones Industrial Average surged above 26000 for the first time Tuesday but gave up those gains as shares of energy companies slid along with oil prices.

 The blue-chip index crossed the latest 1000-point milestone soon after the opening bell and rose as much as 283 points, but it later turned lower.
-Still, the Dow's climb to 26000 has been fast.
-It closed above 25000 seven trading sessions ago, and, if it reaches the milestone Tuesday, it would be the fastest 1000-point leap in its 120-year history.
+Still, the Dow's march toward 26000 has been fast.
+It closed above 25000 seven trading sessions ago, heading toward the fastest leap to a new 1,000-point mark in its 120-year history.

 The historic rise builds on the Dow's 25% gain last year and its seemingly unstoppable climb to start 2018.
-The rally began in late 2016 as a bet on infrastructure spending, deregulation and tax cuts, but spent 2017 rising on the back of strong corporate earnings growth.
+The rally began in late 2016 as a bet on infrastructure spending, deregulation and tax cuts, but spent much of 2017 continuing on the back of strong corporate earnings growth.

+Some money managers said they expect major U.S. indexes to resume their climb as more companies report fourth-quarter earnings.
+S&P 500 companies are projected to grow earnings by a double-digit percentage, and several investors said they are focusing most on what executives say they expect for 2018, particularly following the passage of the Republican tax overhaul.

+"We have a high level of confidence in fourth-quarter earnings numbers," said Tom Wright, director of equities at JMP Securities.
+"But there's an even higher level of optimism around what forward guidance will be now that we have a new corporate tax structure."

 Continue Reading Below